rockypagal/drop-down-npm-lib/README.md

 ### `beforeSelect`

 - **Type:** `function`
 - **Description:** Executes before an option is selected.
 Return `false` to prevent the selection.
 Useful for validation or conditional logic.
+It receives two arguments: the first is the selected value, and the second is a context object containing metadata about the selected option.
 - **Arguments:**
   - `value` (string): The selected option's value.
   - `context` (object):